Introduction

 1. Eat a Balanced Diet

-Include a variety of whole grains, nuts, fruits, and seeds in daily meals.
+Include whole grains, nuts, seeds, and fruits in daily meals.

 4. Choose Natural Foods

-Natural, unprocessed foods usually provide sufficient manganese for the body’s needs.
+Natural and less processed foods usually provide enough manganese for the body.

 Also read this post :- Silica: Health Benefits, Functions, Deficiency Symptoms and Natural Sources